Steak and Potato Bowls are a hearty yet healthy grilled dinner recipe. Plus I'm sharing my favorite method for grilling juicy, tender steaks!

 She could not.

-Check it out – mixed greens are topped with caramelized onions, cherry or grape tomatoes, roasted potato bites, and sizzling grilled steak.
+Mixed greens are topped with caramelized onions, cherry or grape tomatoes, roasted potato bites, and sizzling grilled steak.
 Grilling steak got you scared?
 I’ll show you my foolproof method for achieving juicy and tender flank steak.
 Seriously it’s a cinch, and a method you’ll be using all summer long.

 Steak and Potato Bowls are packed with filling and healthy ingredients, and I guarantee you’ll be full for hours after enjoying each delicious bite.
 Sweet caramelized onions with smoky steak, creamy potatoes with crunchy greens, fresh, filling and FUN.
 You’ve got to try for yourself.
 I love these bowls warm and fresh, and cold too!
 That said, you can prepare all the cooked components – steak, caramelized onions, and potatoes – a day ahead of time then assemble for an easy lunch or toss together dinner.
 Get after it!

 Start by caramelizing 1 large sweet onion that’s been thinly sliced.
-Simply add it plus 1 Tablespoon extra virgin olive oil to a 10″ skillet over medium heat then saute, stirring occasionally, until the onions are caramelized and golden brown.
+Simply add it plus 1 Tablespoon extra virgin olive oil to a large skillet over medium heat then saute, stirring occasionally, until the onions are caramelized and golden brown.
 They are SO sweet and SO AMAZING!
 Ahem.
 That is to say, I love me some caramelized onions.
 Set aside – you can do this a day ahead of time.

 Next grill 3/4lb flank steak.
 No marinating necessary – just rub both sides with extra virgin olive oil and season generously with the steak seasoning of your choice (I love this one, otherwise salt and pepper is just fine.)
 Now, here’s how to grill a juicy and tender flank steak every time:

-- Step 1: Preheat the grill with all burners set to high heat until the internal temperature reaches at least 500 degrees.
+• Step 1: Preheat the grill with all burners set to high heat until the internal temperature reaches at least 500 degrees.

-- Step 2: Turn 1/2 or 1/3 of the burners (depending on how many burners your grill has) to low heat.
+• Step 2: Turn 1/2 or 1/3 of the burners (depending on how many burners your grill has) to low heat.

-- Step 3: Place your steak on the high heat side of the grill then grill for 1-1/2 minutes per side, closing the lid between flipping.
+• Step 3: Place your steak on the high heat side of the grill then grill for 1-1/2 minutes per side, closing the lid between flipping.

-- Step 4: Move the steak over to the low heat side of the grill then grill for 2 minutes per side for medium/medium-well (or more or less depending on how you like your steak cooked,) keeping the lid closed between flipping.
+• Step 4: Move the steak over to the low heat side of the grill then grill for 2 minutes per side for medium/medium-well (or more or less depending on how you like your steak cooked,) keeping the lid closed between flipping.

 Let the steak rest for a minimum of 10 minutes before slicing against the grain.
 BOOM – perfect steak every time!
 Like the onions, you can grill and slice the steak a day ahead of time.

 Last step is to roast 10oz baby yukon gold potatoes.
 Cut into sixths, or quarters if small, then toss with 1 Tablespoon extra virgin olive oil and homemade seasoned salt.
-I used my Air Fryer and roasted the potatoes for 25 minutes at 360 degrees, but you could roast them on a nonstick-sprayed, foil-lined baking sheet for 30-40 minutes at 425 degrees.
-Again, you could do these a day ahead of time too!

 When it’s time to serve, divide 3 – 4oz spring greens between two bowls.
 If you live in the DSM area – be sure to visit Jenny at Dog Patch Urban Gardens for fresh greens and microgreens all summer.
 I met her at a playground a few months ago and she has the CUTEST farm stand in Beaverdale where she sells her greens + tons of other local produce!